Filtered Sessions

 Workplace Application:

-REPEATED FROM MONDAY AT 10:30am
+REPEATED FROM MONDAY at 2:00pm

 Learning Objectives:

-• Compliant and effective management of FMLA.
+• Compliant and effective management of intermittent FMLA.

 • Ease practitioner's anxiety over intermittent requests.

-• Checklist for leave management.
+• Checklist for intermittent leave management.

-Competencies: Business (Behavioral), Organization (Technical), People (Technical)
+Competencies: Interpersonal (Behavioral), People (Technical), Workplace (Technical)

 Presenter: